alexandrosfloros/Geometric-Shape-Analyzer/README.md

 # Overview

-This is an application used to identify a variety of geometric shapes with different properties given a set of points on the plane.
+This is an application used to identify a variety of geometric shapes with different properties, given a set of points on the plane.

 # Motivation